izzy84075/sigrok-decoders/README.md

 ## ltar_smartdevice

 The start of a decoder for the LTAR laser tag blaster's Smart Device protocol.
 Stacks onto the afsk decoder.
-Currently picks out frames and blocks, but does not actually decode them yet.
+Currently picks out frames and blocks, and passes them out to ltar_smartdevice_decode.

+## ltar_smartdevice_decode

+Takes the output from ltar_smartdevice and gets the details of the data out of the blocks.
+Currently only handles the BType and CSum fields.